 How to Tell the Difference Between Good Ladybugs and Bad Ladybugs

-They may look similar, but one helps control unwanted insects in the garden while the other is part of the problem.
-Here's how to tell ladybugs and Asian lady beetles apart.
+They look similar, but one type helps control unwanted insects in the garden while the other is a pest itself.
+Here's how to tell these look-alike bugs apart.

-To tell the difference between an Asian lady beetle and a ladybug, look at the spot where the head meets the wings.
-If the bug has a small white 'M' marking in that spot, that's a telltale sign you're dealing with an invasive species.
-They also have larger white "cheek" markings and have more white on their heads overall.
-Their shell color can range from light orange to bright red, so most will have a similar color to a ladybug.
+A sure way to tell the difference between an Asian lady beetle and a ladybug is look at the spot where the head meets the wings.
+If the bug in question has a black 'M' marking in that spot, that's a telltale sign you're dealing with an invasive species.
+Asian lady beetle shell color can range from light orange to bright red, so most will have a similar color to a ladybug.

-Asian lady beetles are known to sneak into your home through cracks or holes when it gets cold outside and congregate on siding, doors, and windows.
-They are more aggressive than ladybugs and bite by scraping the skin they land on.
-If they feel threatened, they'll excrete a foul-smelling yellow liquid from their legs that can stain surfaces and trigger allergic reactions.
+Asian lady beetles are known to sneak into your home through cracks or holes when it gets cold outside, which ladybugs won't do.
+Light attracts the pests so they'll often congregate on siding on the south side of building, around door frames, and in windows.
+They may bite by scraping the skin they land on, which feels like a pinprick but won't cause any real damage.
+When threatened, Asian lady beetles release a stinky yellow that can stain surfaces and trigger allergic reactions.

 How to Control Asian Lady Beetles

-Outdoors, you can clear them off the areas the beetles usually congregate and scrub down the area with soapy water—they will most likely not return because the soap smell overpowers the pheromones that attract more beetles to the location.
-They especially don't like the scent of citrus, cloves, or bay leaves.
+Outdoors, you can clear them off the areas the beetles usually congregate with a broom or strong spray of water from a power washer or hose.
+Then scrub down the area with soapy water; the pests most likely won't return because the soap smell overpowers the pheromones that attract more beetles to the location.